SamWindell/Signet/README.md

 Files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
 You can only undo once - you cannot keep going back in history.

 ## Commands (effects)
-Next, you must specify what subcommand to run.
-A subcommand is the effect that should be applied to the file(s).
+Next, you must specify what command to run.
+A command is the effect that should be applied to the file(s).

-Each subcommand has its own set of arguments; these are shown by adding `--help` after the subcommand.
+Each command has its own set of arguments; these are shown by adding `--help` after the command.

-You can use multiple subcommands in the same call by simply specifying them one after the other.
-The effects of each subcommand will be applied to the file(s) in the order that they appear.
+You can use multiple commands in the same call by simply specifying them one after the other.
+The effects of each command will be applied to the file(s) in the order that they appear.